DerGuru/The-Resonant/New Chapters/Part1/P1-09_First_Contact.md

 *Not in.
 Through.
 Resonance bridge.
 Harmonic coupling.
 You allowed it.*

-"I didn't—" Jason stopped.
+"I didn't - " Jason stopped.
 Thought.
 "Did I?"

 The presence hesitated.
 And in that hesitation, he felt something unexpected: uncertainty.
 Vulnerability.